 { ... },

-Step 3 – Add Default Image: Include default image in your .zip file along with your multiple banner images.
-Default image is a banner image that will be served to the user in the following scenarios:
+Include a default image in your ZIP file along with your multiple banner images.
+The default image is a banner image that will be served to the user in the following scenarios:

 We recommend including a default image to ensure that your impressions don’t go waste in case of the above scenarios.